pmichaillat/squareroot-uv/README.md

 ### PDF files

 The figures produced by the code are saved as PDF files and stored in the subfolder `pdf`.
-Any PDF file titled `figureX.pdf` corresponds to the figure X in the paper.
+Any PDF file titled `figureX.pdf` corresponds to figure X in the paper.

 ### Excel files

 The data underlying all the figures produced by the code are saved as Excel files and  stored in the subfolder `xlsx`.
-Any Excel file titled `figureX.xlsx` contains the data pertaining to the figure X in the paper.
+Any Excel file titled `figureX.xlsx` contains the data pertaining to figure X in the paper.

 ## Software versions